The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 What do they take?

-Players will tell you it's liquid advil.
+Now, players will tell you it's liquid Advil.

-They're not shooting up liquid advil.
+They're not shooting up liquid Advil.

-It's tordol, and tordol is a great painkiller, non-narcotic.
+And Torradol is a great painkiller, non-narcotic.

 However, you can only take it for five consecutive days.

-A responsible pharmacist will not give you any more, doctor won't prescribe anymore, because it really, it really does a number on your liver being metabolized.
+Doctor won't prescribe anymore because it really does a number on your liver being metabolized.

-So they this is a tough game.
+So this is a tough game.

-They're looking for anything they can find that will kill pain that's not narcotic, that That's not drug substance abuse oriented, and marijuana, there's some players that swear by it.
+They're looking for anything they can find that will kill pain, that's not narcotic, that's not drug substance abuse-oriented.

 Can the NFL guarantee that it doesn't?